nh2tran/DeepNovo-DIA/README.md

 This version includes feature detection and pre-processing modules to run directly on `.raw` files (e.g., from Thermo instruments).

 (backup link: https://drive.google.com/open?id=1T07-YHvJdmSE1emx8U8YmYrtq0Z1mEbN)

-If you have any problems running our software, please contact hieutran1985@gmail.com.

 ## How to use DeepNovo?